exercism/v3/languages/go/exercises/concept/structs/.docs/after.md

 }
 ```

-To acess the value of a field from a struct, we us `.` operator.
+To access the value of a field from a struct, we us the `.` operator.
 This way you can set or get values of a struct field.

 ```go
 type Animal struct{